 Tips for Marketing Your Content Locally

 Local SEO requires content that is geo-focused.
 It’s not as simple as plugging location keywords in and hoping for the best.
 As stated above, you need to be included in local business listings and have other organizations in your area link to you, even if they are not in your particular industry.
-When it comes to local SEO, a backlink is a backlink, so get them however you can.
+When it comes to local SEO, a backlink is a backlink, so our advice is to get them however you can.

 Locally-oriented SEO content should obviously have the geo-focused keywords, but it should also have other locations and opportunities that are specific to San Jose.

 Let’s say you have an email marketing app specifically designed for local fitness trainers.
 You can write a case study on one of your happy local customers and include their location and contact details within the document.
 By linking to them and having them link to you on their website, you create a loop of links that increases your local SEO reputation.

 An easy strategy to get other organizations to link to you is to be active in the community and participate in events that improve your company’s ability to get noticed.
 Charity events, golf outings, and philanthropic dinners are great placed to associate your name with the community.
 You can create individual blogs for you website about each event and include the location, time, contact information for others to participate.